-- 1. Choose one of the following methods to insert/add a drive to a drive list: - Select Edit | Insert Drive... from the menu - Press the Insert key - Right-click and select Insert Drive... - 2.
-The Insert Drive window will appear.
-Address: defaults to the next available drive address. - 3.
-At Name: enter a name for the drive.
-The drive name must adhere to the following criteria: - Drive name is limited to 31 characters - First character must be an alpha or underscore - The remaining characters can be alphanumeric or underscores - The strings are not case sensitive, therefore drive1 is the same as Drive1 or DRIVE1 - Drive names must be unique. - 4.
-At Address: enter the address desired (allowable address range is 1 to 64). - 5.
-At Motor Model: select a motor from the drop down list. - 6.
-At Drive Model: select a drive model from the drop down list. - 7.
+- 3. At Name: enter a name for the drive.
+The drive name must adhere to the following criteria: - Drive name is limited to 31 characters - First character must be an alpha or underscore - The remaining characters can be alphanumeric or underscores - The strings are not case sensitive, therefore drive1 is the same as Drive1 or DRIVE1 - Drive names must be unique.

+- 4. At Address: enter the address desired (allowable address range is 1 to 64). - 5.
+At Drive Model: select a drive model from the drop down list. - 6.
+The motor model field will remain disabled until a drive is selected.
+Once a drive is selected, PiCPro will determine if this is a Smart Drive or an S200 drive.
+Compatible motor models will be filtered based on this drive type.
+At Motor Model: select a motor from the drop down list. - 7.
 Choose OK to insert/add a drive to a drive list.
-Select Cancel or to close the dialog without inserting/adding a drive to the drive list.
+Select Cancel or I to close the dialog without inserting/adding a drive to the drive list.
 Select Help to display information related to inserting/adding a drive to a drive list.